 Francesco Hayez - inv.
 4700

-In this work, a sort of manifesto of Milan’s Romanticism, considered one of the most extraordinary portraits in the nineteenth-century European painting, Francesco Hayez has depicted himself surrounded by friends.
+In this work, a sort of manifesto of Milan’s Romanticism and considered to be one of the most extraordinary portraits in the nineteenth-century European painting, Francesco Hayez has depicted himself surrounded by friends.

 On the left we can see the painters Pelagio Palagi, at the top, and Giovanni Migliara, in profile; on the right, the painter Giuseppe Molteni, wearing a top hat, and the writer and poet Tommaso Grossi, the only one with a bare head.